Elderflowers: Found on the Elder tree in late spring/early summer.

 Method:

-Here's mine currently a week into the fermentation stage and lots of lovely bubbles popping up.
+Here's mine currently a week in and lots of lovely bubbles popping up.
 It smells fantastic even though it doesn't look that appetising.

 A few more days to go until bottling, followed by a week in the fridge.